codingphildotdev/Heating/README.md

 # Heating

-This is an AppDaemon automation of my heating in Home Assistant, as explained in this video on YouTube.
-It sets the thermostat's target temperature and switches heating on and off.
-It also adds the current temperature and heating mode to the thermostat entities.
+This AppDaemon automation is forked from [Vaclav](https://github.com/bruxy70/Heating "https://github.com/bruxy70/Heating") and changed to my needs.
+Because I live in an apartement I don't have control over the boiler itself, so I removed this part from the script.
+All my heating is underfloor and I have electric valves on a central point for the different rooms.
+In each room I have a temperature and humidity sensor and according to those values, the valves for the heating get opened or closed.

 # Installation